maia-s/sdl3-sys-rs/sdl3-sys/README.md

 ## Recent changes

+- 0.4.8:
+    - Update SDL to 3.2.12
+    - Add `no-link` feature
-- next:  Add `no-link` feature, and look for frameworks in `~/Library/Frameworks` too
+    - On Apple targets, look for frameworks in `~/Library/Frameworks` too
+- 0.4.7:
-- 0.4.7: Update SDL to 3.2.10, derive PartialEq/Eq/Hash traits for applicable types
+    - Update SDL to 3.2.10
+    - Derive PartialEq/Eq/Hash traits for applicable types
 - 0.4.6: Update SDL to 3.2.8
 - 0.4.5: Update SDL to 3.2.6
 - 0.4.4: Update SDL to 3.2.4